 The Yarmouth Rowing Club was founded in 2001.
 Our boatyard space is located on the Cousins River in Yarmouth, Maine just off Route 1 behind the Muddy Rudder.
 Our rowing season runs from mid-April through November.

-We have two racks for the club boats (fours and doubles), two smaller racks for private small boat storage, two safety launches, a safety gear storage locker, a cabinet for everyday items and car key storage, an oar rack and a boat trailer.
-We also have a ramp and dock system for access to the river.
+We have one rack for the club fours and one rack for smaller boats, an oar rack, a safety gear and tools storage locker and a ramp and dock system.
 The Cousin’s River is tidal and is unrowable for two hours on either side of low tide.

 We operate from the Even Keel Marine Complex on the pristine Cousins River in Yarmouth, Maine, adjoining world-class multi-hull designers Greene Marine and our hosts, the Lowell Brothers, fifth-generation lobster boat designers and builders.
 The site is located at the end of Even Keel Road in Yarmouth, an unpaved road just north of Casco Bay Ford parking lot.

 Our seasonal special-purpose ramp and float were built and are installed and removed annually by Custom Float.
 Shells are stored in open racks and the entire landside operation is removed and stored each winter at the Boat Barn established by the youth program on repurposed land supplied by the Town of Yarmouth at its transfer station.
 Shells are washed with rainwater and supplied by gravity feed with supplemental on-demand pressure from storage of up to 800 gallons.